**CURRENT ADOPTABLE PETS AVAILABLE HERE: AdoptAPet.com

+OUR STORY!
 Suwannee PAWS began primarily as a reduced-cost veterinary clinic, but due to the overwhelming numbers of homeless pets in this and surrounding communities, we were quickly flooded with requests for taking in animals.
-We cannot house animals permanently in our facility, but we are coordinating foster efforts.
+We cannot house animals permanently in our facility, but we continue to coordinate foster efforts.
 We also quickly realized that the budget for our local animal control agencies is so small that we would have to go into the shelters and donate services immediately in order to provide assistance.
-Please see a summary of the programs we have ongoing at this time, and remember all of these programs are donation-subsidized, currently we are absorbing a huge portion the costs, but with your help we can do even more!
+Please see the following summary of the programs we have ongoing at this time, and remember all of these programs are donation-subsidized, currently we are absorbing a huge portion the costs, but with your help we can do even more!
 If any of these focus areas appeals to you please contact us to see how you can help!

 HELP SHELTER PETS PROJECT